Average Weather in Morgantown West Virginia, United States

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Morgantown contains significant variations in elevation, with a maximum elevation change of 499 feet, and an average elevation above sea level of 1,011 feet.
-Within 10 miles contains very significant variations in elevation (1,608 feet).
-Within 50 miles contains extreme variations in elevation (3,550 feet).
+The topography within 2 miles of Morgantown contains significant variations in elevation, with a maximum elevation change of 499 feet and an average elevation above sea level of 1,011 feet.
+Within 10 miles contains significant variations in elevation (1,608 feet).
+Within 50 miles contains very significant variations in elevation (3,550 feet).

 The area within 2 miles of Morgantown is covered by artificial surfaces (89%), within 10 miles by trees (80%) and cropland (12%), and within 50 miles by trees (80%) and cropland (15%).

 This report illustrates the typical weather in Morgantown, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Morgantown.

 For each station, the records are corrected for the elevation difference between that station and Morgantown according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Morgantown is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Morgantown and a given station.